Drug traffickers apparent have their own

 Some of the evidence put before his office indicated that gang money was used to save some banks from collapse when lending seized up, he said.

-Also from the British media, Costa earlier this month warned about drug trafficking in certain areas in Africa:
+British media, Costa earlier this month warned about drug trafficking in certain areas in Africa:

 The head of the UN drugs agency (UNODC) has warned that widespread drug trafficking is transforming Africa into a major crime hub.